 Saving some money to buy the cheaper fixtures seem like a great idea for the short term, however, it isn’t wise in the long term.
 Everyone knows that kitchens and bathrooms sell houses and so invest a bit more money into getting some great quality fixtures for the bathroom and kitchen, making them phenomenal custom showcases .
 Items that you use the most, need to be a quality product, otherwise they just won’t last and you will have to get repairs and replacements and that will end up costing you a lot more.
 A classic example of this is external blinds.
 They have to put up with all weather conditions so it is recommended that you spend more on them in order to save yourself having to keep replacing them.

-- You must ensure that they are a licensed professional if they are doing work with plumbing, electrical, gas, and anything with the structure of your home.
+- You must ensure that they are a licensed professional if they are doing work with plumbing, electrical, gas, slab cranes and other crane hire, and anything with the structure of your home.

 - In case of an accident occurs, the tradie must have the necessary insurances in place, otherwise as the homeowner, you will be held liable.